 How Will We Manage and Regulate Drones?

 How are companies, innovators, and the creative community rethinking the role of design in modern business?
-Design now means not just how something looks, but how an organization feels and operates.
+It’s not just how something looks, but design can alter how entire organizations feel and operates.
 How will it change your company and your life?

-We once conferred authority based on expertise and institutional affiliation.
+Society once conferred authority based on someone’s expertise or institutional affiliation.
 But now everyone’s an expert.
-With AI going into everything, who will make authoritative decisions?
-Who will have authority and power in the future?
+With AI going into everything in the future, who will have authority and the power to make decisions?

 Terrorists like ISIS use social media and the internet as adeptly and freely as the most good-hearted soul.
 The consequences have been dire.
 But now advanced thinkers in digital and social media strategy are going military and the military is going online.
 How can digital social tools help undermine the appeal and impact of global terrorism?